 There are two main paths to bankruptcy debt relief for individuals and their families: Chapter 7 and Chapter 13.
-Both paths lead to the elimination of debt, the end of debt collector calls, and a financial fresh start.
+Both paths provide comprehensive debt relief.
+Both paths lead to the elimination of debt, and will stop repossession attempts, foreclosure actions, debt collector harassment, and wage garnishments.
+Whichever path you choose, you’ll get a fresh financial start.

-Many clients ask, “Which one is better than the other”?
+Many clients ask, “Which is better for me?
+Chapter 7 or Chapter 13?”

 What does a Chapter 7 bankruptcy do?

-What’s our secret?
-With our years of experience, we are closely familiar with both New York State and Federal exemption statutes – the laws that allow you to keep your possessions.
+We have years of experience working with both New York State and Federal exemption statutes – the laws that allow you to keep your possessions.
+We’ll put our experience to work for you and help you keep what you’ve earned.

-Generally speaking, those who file for Chapter 7 bankruptcy debt relief can keep their car.
+Generally speaking, if you file for Chapter 7 bankruptcy debt relief, you can keep your car.
 If you own your car outright, or are current on your payments, you will most likely be allowed to keep it.

-That said, if you are far behind on your payments, you have the option of either surrendering it without financial penalty, redeeming your car for its fair market value, or filing a Chapter 13 bankruptcy plan to get caught up on your payments.
+However, if you are far behind on your payments, you have several options.
+You can surrender it without financial penalty, redeem it for its fair market value, or file a Chapter 13 bankruptcy plan to get caught up on your payments.

 Can I keep my home?